alibaba/HandyJSON/README.md

 # HandyJSON

+**For Xcode 10 (Swift 4.2), switch to branch dev_for_swift_4.2.
+Notice that only Xcode 10 beta 4 is workable, otherwise you have to download the newest Swift toolchain to run the project.**

 HandyJSON is a framework written in Swift which to make converting model objects( **pure classes/structs** ) to and from JSON easy on iOS.

 Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**writing value to memory directly to achieve property assignment**).